 Then change its value into 0, too.

-Close the Registry Editor window and restart your computer to log in with your account to check if the error still occur.
+7) Close the Registry Editor window and restart your computer to log in with your account to check if the error still occurs.

 As mentioned above, the data that was on your user profile is likely lost or corrupted, and you should repair your Windows profile using the DISM.
 Below are the steps you can take: